NEW: Early admission

 College info

 Established in 1938, the College of Nursing offers both undergraduate and graduate programming.
-The College of Nursing has campuses in Saskatoon, Regina and Prince Albert and uses distributed learning (e.g., video and web conferencing, lecture capture) to deliver its BSN program to students in La Ronge, Île-à-la-Crosse, Lloydminster, Yorkton and North Battleford (coming September 2024).
+The College of Nursing has campuses in Saskatoon and Prince Albert and uses distributed learning (e.g., video and web conferencing, lecture capture) to deliver its BSN program to students in La Ronge, Île-à-la-Crosse, Lloydminster, Yorkton, North Battleford, Muenster, and Swift Current and Weyburn (both coming September 2025).
 All College of Nursing graduate programs are available distributively, meaning students can complete them from anywhere.

 The College of Nursing has a long history of Indigenous student success and is recognized as having the highest number of Indigenous nursing students in the country.